DNACENSolutions/dnac_ansible_workflows/workflows/plug_and_play/README.md

 ### Mapping Example to UI Actions

 #### The screenshots below demonstrate how to manually onboard and claim a device in the Cisco Catalyst Center UI:

-### Note:
-- Ensure that the required configurations are in place before proceeding, including: Template, Image and Catalyst Wireless LAN Controller Settings which is compatible to ewlc device

 ![alt text](images/Claim_ewlc_img1.png)
 ![alt text](images/Claim_ewlc_img2.png)